 The geological formation of interest is the Cretaceous Lower Grand Rapids at a depth of approximately 300 metres.
-The Lower Grand Rapids formation is a shoreface sand which was deposited in a broad coastline setting.
+The Lower Grand Rapids formation is a shore face sand which was deposited in a broad coastline setting.
 This depositional setting allowed for a large, regionally consistent reservoir.
 The Lower Grand Rapids reservoir sand ranges in thickness from 8 to 28 metres.
 Bitumen saturation is between 50% and 75%.
 The Lower Grand Rapids is stratigraphically equivalent to known producing reservoirs in the Sparky, General Petroleum and Rex intervals within the Manville Group.

-In 2011, the Company began a single well SAGD pilot on the Blackrod lands.
-The purpose of the pilot was to demonstrate the use of SAGD technology to produce bitumen from the Lower Grand Rapids on the Blackrod lands.
+In 2009, the Company filed an application with regulatory authorities to undertake a single well pair SAGD pilot on the property.
+The purpose of the pilot was to demonstrate the use of SAGD technology to produce bitumen from the Lower Grand Rapids formation on the Blackrod lands.
 The pilot data was used to better understand the reservoir deliverability and optimum operating methods.
-In 2012, production from the 700 metre long pilot well reached 400 barrels per day with a steam oil ratio (SOR) of just under 3.
-In 2013, BlackPearl drilled a second pilot well pair at Blackrod.
-The second well pair was drilled slightly deeper in the reservoir and is longer than the original pilot well pair, at approximately 950 metres.
-Steam injection in the second well pair is expected to begin in the second half of 2013.
+The Company's pilot SAGD recovery scheme was approved by the ERCB in late 2010.